jgolden5/Question_driven_development/README.md

 8. It is wise to use version control with QDD 8P in case I decide I prefer a recently deleted item (question, answer, term, or rule)

 _See https://github.com/jgolden5/8_Protocol for more info_

+_Also note that the answers in this version are NOT the ones I use in my daily studies, as those are private.
+The public ones are just test libraries to make sure features work before committing.
+So please take the weird libraries in this project's directory with a grain of salt._